Pesteryugino

 Pesteryugino (Пестерюгино) is a rural locality (a village) in Kurilovskoye Rural Settlement, Sobinsky District, Vladimir Oblast, Russia.
 The population was 1 as of 2010.

 Geography

 Pesteryugino is located 17 km north of Sobinka (the district's administrative centre) by road.
 Stavrovo is the nearest rural locality.

 History

-At the end of the XIX — beginning of the XX century the village was a part of Kuznetsovsky volost of Vladimir uyezd, since 1924 it was a part of Stavrovskaya volost.
-In 1859 there were 38 households in the village, in 1905 — 60 households, in 1926 — 51 households.
+In the late 19th and early 20th centuries, the village was a part of Kuznetsovsky volost of Vladimir uyezd.
+Since 1924 it has been a part of Stavrovskaya volost.
+In 1859 there were 38 households in the village, in 1905, 60 households, and in 1926, 51 households.

-Since 1929 the village was the centre of the Pesteruginsky village council of the Stavrovsky district, since 1932 — as part of the Yurovsky village council of the Sobinsky district, since 1945 the village is again in the Stavrovsky district, since 1965 — as part of the Sobinsky district, since 1976 — as part of the Kurilovsky village council, since 2005 — Kurilovsky rural settlement.
+Starting in 1929, the village was the centre of the Pesteruginsky village council of the Stavrovsky district.
+In 1932, it became part of the Yurovsky village council of the Sobinsky district.
+In 1945 the village was again in the Stavrovsky district, which changed again 1965 as it became part of the Sobinsky district.
+Since 1976 it has been part of the Kurilovsky village council, and since 2005 Kurilovsky rural settlement.